-Group Therapy is a different way of working to a support group setting.
-It focuses on more of therapeutic sharing and processing of individual and interpersonal difficulties of each member of the group.
-The group members and the therapists work together to support insight, compassion and change in the group and individual.
+Group therapy is a different way of working to support networks in a group setting.
+It focuses on therapeutic sharing and processing of individual and interpersonal difficulties of each member of the group.
+The group members and the therapists work together to support insight, compassion and change in the group and the individual.

 Facilitated support groups